 As parents fully invested in our families, of course, we crave more!
 We have big plans for the most important people in our lives, plans that include a deepening love, happiness, and brighter futures... and oh yeah, less yelling and arguing, pretty please.

 What if there was a proven, effective way to tap thoroughly into those cherished, joyful family moments and experience them more often and more consistently?
 I don’t know about you, but I’m not ready to introduce big sweeping changes.
 That sounds beyond daunting, especially for those of us who are already feeling overwhelmed and overworked!
 What I’m learning though, is that big impact comes when we make small, manageable changes to our everyday habits.
 Tiny steps in the right direction over time add up to major results.
 I’m guessing Fred Astaire didn’t simply twirl his way out of a tough spot after that miserable first screen test.
 He probably picked himself up, carried on and took on small consistent changes that eventually paid off.
 Most great success stories are about underdogs who chose daily to stay on the journey.
 Eventually they were heroes!
 You don’t get into shape overnight with a crash diet, but by walking 30 minutes a day and adding more healthy foods to a regular diet, that equals lasting change.

-Families of Character will be announcing their signature Adventure into Character subscription series in a couple weeks.
-I’m gonna be real here… I can’t wait.
+Our signature Adventure into Character subscription series is here!
+I’m gonna be real here… I'm ecstatic.
 This underdog parent is ready to soar on the adventure of a lifetime with the hubs at my side and my kids securely in tow.
 More cherished family moments to come!